 Supporting children’s education all over the world

 We all share this one world where we live.
 We want to acknowledge this by contributing our share to people in need.
 At the same time. we want to raise awareness of charity work.
 In addition to giving back to local communities at our study abroad destinations, we donate to charity programs each year.
+By signing up to study at our partner universities with a charity icon, you are also entitled to have an impact on our frequent charity donations.
 Students participating in our programs also have the chance to engage in voluntary work in the children’s homes we support.

 With our charity work we support educational possibilities for children and young people all around the world.
 We strongly believe education to be the key to personal and social progress and prosperity.
 Occasionally we take part in local charity events, and we encourage everyone to support charity organizations where and however they can.
 Let’s make the world a better place together!